lrleon/uconv/README.md

 There are two ways for integrating `uconv` to your project.
-The first one is by adding your units directly to the library distribution and building it.
-The second way, which is the recommended, is by building your own library.
+The first one is by adding your units directly to the library distribution and then building the `libuconv.a` file.
+This way implies that you should edit the `uconv-list.H` file and put file inclusions to your unit definitions.
+The second way, which is the recommended, is to create and manage your own `uconv-list.H` (or another name that you want) and building your own `libuconv.a` file (or another name that you want).

+Let us suppose that your unit definitions are in `uconv-list.H` file.
+First, this file must include the header `uconv.H` followed by file inclusions to your units definitions.
+Some such that:

+	# include <uconv.H>
+	# include "units/temperature-unit.H"
+	# include "units/pressure-unit.H"
+	# include "units/density-unit.H"
+	// so on ...

+From the second line, each line is a file inclusion to a header containing a physical quantity along with its units.

+You must put an inclusion for `uconv-list.H` in every place of your project requiring to manage units.
+Note that you can rename `uconv-list.H`, but you should not remove the inclusion to `uconv.H`.

+Your project must be able to locate the headers `uconv.H` and `uconv-list.H` and to link `libuconv.a` file to the every executable.

-#### Adding units to `uconv` distribution
+#### Building the `libuconv.a` library inside the `uconv` distribution

-In order to use `uconv`, you require:

-1. Include the header `uconv.H` in the places of your project using units and conversions.

-2. Define your physical magnitudes along with their units (or reuse them).
-In order to do that, we advice to create a file for each physical magnitude, define it along its units and put there the required conversion functions.

-3. Edit the `uconv-list.H` header file and put there header inclusions for everyone of your units.
-Here, you

-4. Generate the `uconvlib.a` and link it to your project.
+In this case, the recommended way is to place the units definitions headers in the `include/units` sub directory.
+Once you have already defined all your units, go to the `lib` directory and perform:

+	make depend
+	make all

+If everything was okay, you will have `libuconv.a` file in the directory.

 #### Building your own `libuconv.a` library

+If you have several projects managing units, then you probably will want to manage several and independent unit systems.
+In this case, you will not probably want to build `libuconv.a` inside `uconv` distribution because this library will contain all the units through all your projects with the consequent waste of space and time.

+In order to manage this, you can use the script `buildunits` contained in the `bin` directory.
+Its command line syntax is as follows:

+    buildunits -U uconv-list-file -H path-to-uconv-header

+Let us suppose that you have defined your unit in `my-units.H` file.
+Then, you perform:

+    buildunits -U my-units.H -H myproject/include

+This command will build `libuconv.a` in the directory where `buildunits` was called.

+If you need a different name for your library, then you could rename it or use the flag `-l library-name`.
+Referring the previous example, you could perform:

+	buildunits -U my-units.H -H myproject/include -l my-units.a

 #### Usage in your project

 `uconv` internally uses several tables for storing physical quantities names, units and conversions.
 For this reason, it is imperative to explicitly initialize the library.
-The most recommended way for doing that with `UnitsInstancer` class, which is a singleton and that must be called before any use of `uconv`.
+The most recommended way for doing that is with `UnitsInstancer` class, which is a singleton and that must be called before any use of `uconv`.
 As general rule, we recommend to instantiate just next the `uconv-list.H` header inclusion.
 Some such
 this: